software-engr-full-stack/grpc-react-envoy/README.md

 Steps:

+1. Install the "Protocol Buffer Compiler"

+2. Install the Go plugins for the protocol compiler:

+    `go install google.golang.org/protobuf/cmd/protoc-gen-go@v1.26`

+    `go install google.golang.org/grpc/cmd/protoc-gen-go-grpc@v1.1`

-1. Clone this repo and `cd` into the clone directory
+3. Clone this repo and `cd` into the clone directory

-2. Start the backend server.
+4. Start the backend server.
 This will run in the foreground:

     `cd server && make run`

-3. Start Envoy.
+5. Start Envoy.
 This will run in the foreground:

     `cd rproxy && make run`

-4. Test using a Go client.
+6. Test using a Go client.
 These are simple command line tests to make sure the proxy and backend are working:

     `cd client/go`